garylirocks/quickrefs/azure-devops.markdown

 - Use `checkout: none` if you don't need to checkout the source code
 - Or specify one or more `checkout: ` steps

-For Git repos in the same ADO organization, you could checkout like:
+For Git repos in the same ADO organization, you could check out like:

 ```yaml
 steps: